-For more information on the Crisis Assistance Fund and other programs designed to address employee emergencies, please contact the office of human resources at ext.
+For more information on the Crisis Assistance Program and other programs designed to address employee emergencies, please refer to the staff and administrator policy manual or contact the office of human resources at ext.
 2354.

 This website provides a summary of the benefits available.
 The University reserves the right to modify, amend, suspend or terminate any plan at any time, and for any reason without prior notification.
 You will be notified of any changes to these plans and how they affect your benefits, if at all.
 The plans described on this website are governed by insurance contracts and plan documents, which are available for examination.
 We have attempted to make explanations of the plans on this website as accurate as possible.
 However, should there be a discrepancy between this website and the provisions of the insurance contracts or plan documents, the provisions of the insurance contracts or plan documents will govern.
 In addition, you should not rely on any oral descriptions of these plans, since the written descriptions in the insurance contracts and plan documents will always govern.